panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 }
 ```

+`values` is the state variable that holds the data of the entire form.
+This is a plain JavaScript object with properties `name`, `color`, `age`, and `habits` corresponding to each input field in the form.

+`set(key)` is a higher-order function that returns on change handlers.
+Its purpose is to avoid writing manually on change handlers for each field in the form.

-Open the [demo](https://codesandbox.io/s/form-state-es25p?file=/src/App.js), then type some values into the input fields. `values` state variable updates with the values that you introduced.
+Open the [demo](https://codesandbox.io/s/form-state-es25p?file=/src/App.js), then type some values into the input fields. `values` object updates accordingly.

 Now you have the form's data stored in the component's state.
-You can lately save this state to the server... but before doing that, how can you be sure that the user has introduced all the required information?
+You can send the form values to the server... but before doing that, how to be sure that the user has introduced all the required information?

 You need to perform the form validation.

 ## 3. Form validation

-You can use built-in HTML5 validation of the input fields.
-They are powerful and useful.
+I like to use the built-in HTML5 form validation &mdash; it is declarative and easy to use.

+Using HTML form validation involves marking the input fields with special attributes: for example `required` marks the input field as required, `minlength` restricts the minimum length of the text in the field.

-First, let's mark with `required` attribute the inputs that are required for completion: *Name*, *Color*, and *Age*.
+Let's mark as `required` the inputs that are required for completion: *Name*, *Color*, and *Age*.

-Second, let's make sure that the user introduces a positive number, bigger than `0`, inside the *Age* field by marking it `type="number"` and `min="0"`.
+Then mark the *Age* field with `type="number"` and `min="0"`, to be sure that the user introduces here a positive number bigger than `0`.

 No validation attributes are added to *Habits* textarea because the field is optional and has no restrictions over the introduced text.

+The actual validation happens when the user clicks *Submit* button.
+If there are validation errors, they are displayed on the form, and the user can make corrections and click *Submit* again.

 ```jsx{13,19,28}
 // ...